fluent-plugins-nursery/fluent-plugin-systemd/README.md

 | > 0.1.0 | >= 0.14.11, < 2 | 3 | >= 2.1 |
 | 0.0.x | ~> 0.12.0       | 2 | >= 1.9  |

-* The 0.x.x series is developed from this branch (master)
+* The 1.x.x series is developed from this branch (master)
 * The 0.0.x series (compatible with fluentd v0.12, and td-agent 2) is maintained on the [0.0.x branch](https://github.com/reevoo/fluent-plugin-systemd/tree/0.0.x)
-* The next version is currently under development on the [1.0.0 branch](https://github.com/reevoo/fluent-plugin-systemd/tree/1.0.0) it's progress is tracked [here](https://github.com/reevoo/fluent-plugin-systemd/issues/53)

 ## Installation

 Simply use RubyGems:

-    gem install fluent-plugin-systemd -v 0.3.1
+    gem install fluent-plugin-systemd -v 1.0.0

 or

-    td-agent-gem install fluent-plugin-systemd -v 0.3.1
+    td-agent-gem install fluent-plugin-systemd -v 1.0.0

 ## Upgrading